 So, for example a voting group could have two parties which are both suppliers and generators, which would each attract 2 voting papers, one for each category.
 This would mean a total of 4 votes.
 Alternatively, the requirements could be read to mean that the parties between them would only have one vote per category, so in this instance 2 votes, although this would seem to make the requirement for the 4 vote cap in 8A.3.1.3 redundant.
-This section should be made more explicit about how this would work.

-in the further comments section.
+This section should be made more issues with the legal text proposed to achieve this.
+We comment on these in the further comments section.